GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Aggro
 - definition: when mobs target you
-- how to use it to your advantage (bait for another player)
+- you can use it to your advantage by [baiting](#baiting) for another player
-- how to get it off you (use utility/players, break line of sight, run away)
+- you can get it off you by using utility/players, breaking line of sight or running away
 - do not direct it at other players
-- only aggro one mob (RPGs only)
+- in some games, it's possible to only aggro a single mob

 ### AI animations
 - predictable